programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 6. IMAGE="1-{(IMAGES)}",\[IMAGES],0%,0%,100%,60%,0,PTG
 ```

 nanDECK can very usefully calculate the number of items listed under a designated field in a spreadsheet.
 It does this using an expression delimited by curly brakets.
 In this case, the expression {(IMAGES)} instructs nanDECK to caculate the number of items listed under the `IMAGE` field.
 Here, there are 59 images, so {(IMAGES)} returns `59`.
-Knowing this, you'll see that at line 6 of Figure 5 below, `IMAGE="1-{(IMAGES)}"` instructs nanDECK to print the images from rows 1 through 59.
+Knowing this, you'll see that at line 6 of figure 4 below, `IMAGE="1-{(IMAGES)}"` instructs nanDECK to print the images from rows 1 through 59.

 In the instruction window, it can sometimes be difficult to determine exactly what parameter the numbers or terms listed after each directive refer to.
 If you want to know what parameter a variable represents, you can hover your mouse over the variable and check the syntax reminder below: nanDECK will show the relevant parameter name in bold.

-{% include figure.html filename="en-or-designing-a-timeline-tabletop-simulator-05.png" alt="In between the top window of instructions and the bottom window of the program's log is text that begins, IMAGE=range, image file, pos x, pos y, width, and then the word 'height' in bold, followed by other variables.
-In the top window, the mouse cursor is resting on the sixth instruction line, over the number 60%, which we now understand as indicating the image's height." caption="Figure 5.
+{% include figure.html filename="en-or-designing-a-timeline-tabletop-simulator-04.png" alt="In between the top window of instructions and the bottom window of the program's log is text that begins, IMAGE=range, image file, pos x, pos y, width, and then the word 'height' in bold, followed by other variables.
+In the top window, the mouse cursor is resting on the sixth instruction line, over the number 60%, which we now understand as indicating the image's height." caption="Figure 4.
 The bolded text corresponds to the variable over which the mouse cursor is currently hovering." %}

-The script in figure 5 directs nanDECK to insert the image indicated under the 'Image' field of the spreadsheet, to place it at the 0,0 position, and let it fill 100% of the card's width (if possible), but only 60% of the height (if possible).
+The script in figure 4 directs nanDECK to insert the image indicated under the 'Image' field of the spreadsheet, to place it at the 0,0 position, and let it fill 100% of the card's width (if possible), but only 60% of the height (if possible).
 Selecting the `P` flag asks nanDECK to maintain the image’s original proportions.
 I also opted to make all the images grayscale using the `G` flag, to give the cards in the deck some uniformity.
 You can see the result in the example below, where nanDECK inserted the image found at `Images/Sandwich_First.jpg`:

-{% include figure.html filename="en-or-designing-a-timeline-tabletop-simulator-06.png" alt="A screenshot of a card with dimensions 472 x 768.
+{% include figure.html filename="en-or-designing-a-timeline-tabletop-simulator-05.png" alt="A screenshot of a card with dimensions 472 x 768.
 The card has a thick black border.
 The top of the card features a black and white image of a brick church with a large wooden door and branches of a tree that is out of frame.
 Under the image is, in bold print, the year 1851.
-Under this date is the text 'The cornerstone of Sandwich First Baptist Church is laid on land donated by the Crown'." caption="Figure 6.
+Under this date is the text 'The cornerstone of Sandwich First Baptist Church is laid on land donated by the Crown'." caption="Figure 5.
 A card generated using nanDeck." %}

 ### Lines 7 and 9: FONT